-Since March 1, 2023, the Corporation contributes 12.25% of the NEOs' and 14.50% of the President and Chief Executive Officer's base salary.
+The Corporation contributes 12.25% of the NEOs' and 14.50% of the President and Chief Executive Officer's base salary.

-The employer's contributions to the registered retirement pension plan are subject to the maximum amount allowed by the Income Tax Act (Canada) and the surplus is paid into an individual unregistered supplemental retirement plan.
+The employer's contributions to these retirement plans are subject to the maximum amount allowed by the Income Tax Act (Canada) and the surplus is paid into an individual unregistered supplemental retirement plan.
 The employees choose to invest their contributions and the employer's contributions in investment funds available.